How to train for the Murph workout challenge

 MURPH WOD is not just any WOD!
 It is the Hero WOD to beat all Hero WODs.
 Named after a workout performed by Navy Lt.
 Michael Murphy, who was killed in action in Afghanistan in 2005, it is pretty simple in its design.
 But it is anything but simple in its execution.

 What is the Murph Workout?

-For anyone who isn’t familiar with the crossfit Murph challenge, it consists of:
+For anyone who isn’t familiar with the functional training Murph challenge, it consists of:

 Strict protocol calls for performing all reps of each exercise before moving on to the next exercise.
 For example, run the 1st mile then do all 100 pull ups, followed by all 200 push ups, followed by all 300 squats and finished off with a 2nd one-mile run.

 If it wasn’t already hard enough; it’s done for time (with a time cap of 70 minutes) and while wearing a 20lb weight vest.
 This makes for one brutal challenge that truly separates the men and women from the boys and the girls.

 If you plan on doing the MURPH challenge on Memorial Day it might be a good idea to start prepping now.
 Here are a few tips to help you survive and even thrive:

 FUEL UP FOR A CROSSFIT MURPH WORKOUT

 MURPH is most definitely not something where you want to try out that new fasting-cardio fad.
 You are going to need to eat your Wheaties before this one.